 Synthetic marijuana is more potent and dangerous than organic marijuana, but that is hardly enough information to understand the risks.
 The National Institute on Drug Abuse (NIDA) explains that synthetic marijuana, or synthetic cannabinoids, encompasses a wide variety of illegal chemicals.
-All synthetic cannabinoids are manmade, but the chemicals they contain vary between types and manufacturers, and even from one batch to the next.
+All synthetic cannabinoids are manmade, but the chemicals they contain vary between types and manufacturers.

 What’s Inside Synthetic Marijuana?